Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 ### Enhancements

 * The feature flag telemetry pipeline is now integrated with .NET `Acitivity` instrumentation.
 Feature manager now has an `AcitvitySource` called "Microsoft.FeatureManagement".
-If telemetry is enabled for a feature flag, whenever the feature flag is evaluated, feature manager will start an `Activity` and add an `ActivityEvent` with tags contains feature evaluation information.  [#455](https://github.com/microsoft/FeatureManagement-Dotnet/pull/455)
+If telemetry is enabled for a feature flag, whenever the feature flag is evaluated, feature manager will start an `Activity` and add an `ActivityEvent` with tags containing feature evaluation information.  [#455](https://github.com/microsoft/FeatureManagement-Dotnet/pull/455)

 ### Breaking Changes